compsocialscience/summer-institute/host.md

 <a name="call-for-applications-2027"></a>
 In 2027, partner locations will continue the SICSS tradition of combining lectures and group exercises with collaborative, participant-led research projects.
 Most sites run for two weeks, though shorter or longer formats are possible.
 Organizers may use our open-source teaching materials, adapt them, or develop new content to meet the needs of their audience.

-**Tech for Open Minds (TOM) sites will return in 2027 as the primary vehicle for SICSS program funding.** TOM is a multi-year initiative focused on how digital technologies influence open-mindedness, humility, and polarization.
+**Tech for Open Minds (TOM) sites will return in 2027 as a primary pathway to secure SICSS program funding.** TOM is a multi-year initiative focused on how digital technologies influence open-mindedness, humility, and polarization.
 Locations seeking TOM funding must demonstrate in their application how their proposed program will contribute to TOM’s mission through curricular focus and research incubation.

 At the same time, **partner locations are welcome to self-fund once again.** We encourage organizers with access to host institution support, departmental grants, or regional partnerships to apply to host a self-funded partner location.

 <!-- Note: Check if NSF funding applies for the 2027 season -->

 #### Funding and Budgeting
 In our experience, the minimum budget to support an in-person partner location is about $11,000 USD, though this varies by location and scope.
 Virtual events can be run at lower cost.
-While TOM-aligned proposals serve as the primary avenue for centralized SICSS grant funding, self-funded locations receive full access to SICSS open-source teaching materials, organizational mentorship, and integration into the global SICSS network.
+While most SICSS partner locations are self-funded through host institutions or partnerships, TOM-aligned proposals may be eligible for support.

 #### Application Process
 Applications to host a SICSS partner location in 2027 will open in mid-November and are due by December 1, 2026, 5pm US Eastern Time.